movlanAA/Java-Programming-B27/Java_Cheat_Sheet.md

             // statements
         }

         flow of loop: variable from initialization part is created for the loop.
 This part only runs once.
-Then the boolean expression in the termination condtition is checked.
+Then the boolean expression in the termination condition is checked.
 If the boolean is true the statement in the loop are executed.
 Finally to finish an iteration the update part is executed.
-From there the boolean experssion is checked again and the cylce repeats until the boolean is false
+From there the boolean expression is checked again and the cycle repeats until the boolean is false

 > Note: When a loop's boolean expression will never change to false the loop will continue to execute making it an infinite loop.

 > break & continue
 >
 >       break: stops and exits the loop
 >
 >       continue: skips the rest of the current iterations

 #### Nested loop
 > A nested loop is a loop inside another loop.

 ```
 Execution of a nested loop: